paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

   }
 ```

 > **NOTE:** ReactJs does not automatically bind the 'this' keyword to event handlers.
-Thus, if we want to call any method on 'this' (in this example we call this.setState) we need to first bind the 'this' keyword to the method in the class constructor.
-We do that in the constructor as follows:
+Thus, if we want to call any method on 'this' (in this example we call this.setState) we need to first bind the 'this' keyword to the method in the component constructor.
 ```
  constructor(props) {
     super(props);